hfactor/hfactor.github.io/_notes/100 Public/Hidden/Scorecards to Pilot Design System Migration.md

 ---
 title: Scorecards to Pilot Design System Migration
-feed: hide
-date: 2021-02-02
+tag: Design
 ---

-- Do [[Interface Inventory]], and find the frequency of usage of common components.
-Apply [[Pareto Principle]]
+Start building a design system by building a weighted [[Interface Inventory]], based on frequency of reuse of common components.
+Then start with a pilot project.
+Use [[Pareto Principle]].
-- It is better to start with a pilot project instead of doing it for the entire project.

 ### Sweet Spot
 - Potential for reusable components/patterns.